Science & Innovation

 AMM is hosting a year-long webinar series exploring the scientific issues related to mRNA product manufacturing from beginning to end.
 Register to join us live, or view the recordings of previous webinars below.

-The webinar focused on the comprehensive characterization of mRNA medications, emphasizing the importance of analyzing components like the cap structure, UTRs, and poly(A) tails, which influence translation efficiency and immune response.
-Researchers presented analytical techniques such as LC-MS for evaluating capping efficiency and sequence integrity, along with specialized methods for studying circular RNA (circRNA) structure and degradation.
+The webinar covers the comprehensive characterization of mRNA medications, emphasizing the importance of analyzing components like the cap structure, UTRs, and poly(A) tails, which influence translation efficiency and immune response.
+Researchers present analytical techniques such as LC-MS for evaluating capping efficiency and sequence integrity, along with specialized methods for studying circular RNA (circRNA) structure and degradation.

-The webinar featured expert insights on self-amplifying RNA, circular mRNA, and continuous manufacturing.
-The discussion covered various technical challenges in mRNA manufacturing, including production methods, purification techniques, and continuous manufacturing approaches, while also addressing regulatory considerations and potential cost reductions.
+The webinar provides expert insights on self-amplifying RNA, circular mRNA, and continuous manufacturing.
+It covers various technical challenges in mRNA manufacturing, including production methods, purification techniques, and continuous manufacturing approaches, while also addressing regulatory considerations and potential cost reductions.

-The webinar on mRNA design strategies covered key considerations in mRNA engineering and therapeutics.
-Topics included the roles of untranslated regions, cap and tail structures, and codon optimization in enhancing protein expression.
-Emphasis was placed on the value of collaboration and transparency to drive progress in RNA therapeutics.
+The webinar covers key considerations in mRNA engineering and therapeutics.
+Topics include the roles of untranslated regions, cap and tail structures, and codon optimization in enhancing protein expression.

 Note: In the ‘Strategies for designing mRNA: Importance of the cap and tail’ presentation, for the M6-3’OMe data, the second panel shows different capping efficiencies when using optimized transcription conditions versus traditional transcription conditions, not AG versus M6 cap as described.